nottaro/littleroot/content/11Chemistry/Periodicity.md

 Honestly, I'm not even sure what this is about.
 - Update 13/4/2023: I have been told that it's basically the same as periodic trends
+- Update 15/4/2023: I have no idea what this is for

 ## Physical Properties
 - Boiling point